 Most of the activities have been developed by the EST Communication Office from scratch.
 Some are truly unique because they address topics never considered before or because they use innovative approaches.

 The books contain a range of activities devised to show the students how we observe the Sun, the instruments we build, the tools we use, the solar features we study, and the physical concepts we apply, including optics, spectroscopy, polarization, and magnetism.
 We hope these activities are useful resources to teach science and engineering topics in the classroom, particularly those related with astronomy and solar physics.

 The EST Virtual Solar Kit can be donwload from the EST website.
-It is currently offered in English, but translations to other languages are already underway.
+It is currently offered in English and Czech, but translations to other languages are already underway.

 The EST project is commited to promoting STEM topics in school.
 This is achieved through a range of actions, such as developing detailed hands-on activities for students, producing innovative audiovisual materials like The QuEST cartoon video series, and creating repositories of high-quality images and videos of solar features, solar telescopes, and the history of solar physics.
 The EST project is in contact with the educational community with a view to support their activities and develop synergies.

 After all, the kids and teenagers of today are the future users of the European Solar Telescope!